 A full mouth reconstruction is a custom combination of restorative procedures, designed to meet all your oral health needs.
 We will conduct a complete analysis of your oral health, including a functional exam, cosmetic exam, periodontal exam, and TMJ and bite analysis.

 Following this assessment, your dentist will begin to create your personal treatment plan.
+If your concerns are mainly aesthetic, you might consider a smile makeover instead.

 After defining your cosmetic and restorative goals, the dentist will create three-dimensional mockups and wax-ups so you can preview what your restored smile will look like.
 You can wear these models, and your dentist can make adjustments to ensure a comfortable, secure fit.
 While off-site lab technicians are creating your restorations, Drs.
 Pinnix and Betancourt can provide temporary restorations to wear in their place.